Author: Ron Graham

 Jesus the Answer

-—To questions about God
+—To Our Questions about God

 It's easy to ask religious questions, but not so easy to find the answers.
 Perhaps the most fundamental religious question is, "Who can answer my religious questions?"
 We need someone to be our Answer, someone to satisfy our quest for religious truth.